What is autism?

 My differences turned out also to include gifts that set me apart.

-If you’re on the autism spectrum you’ll generally enjoy routine and predictability, and might also find yourself focussing on a specific area of interest, or following a particular passion.
-This can mean that people on the spectrum are highly successful in their chosen careers.
+Many individuals on the autism spectrum can find enjoyment in routine and predictability, or engaging in a particular passion, activity or hobby.
+This can mean that people on the spectrum may be highly successful in their chosen careers or hobbies.

-- social interaction and interpreting other people’s behaviour;
+- social interaction and interpreting other people’s behaviour or feeling that others do not understand their behaviours;

 - processing sensory information; or